carvel-dev/kapp/docs/apply-waiting.md

 #### Custom waiting behaviour

+(This behaviour has not been enabled.
+Please reach out on slack for more info.)

 kapp can be extended with custom waiting behaviour through resource annotations.
 Controllers/operators can update resource annotations to indicate resource's reconcilation state.

 If resource has below annotations, kapp will wait for reconcile state to become either `ok` or `fail`.